The Mysterious Case of Former Amarillo Resident, Steven Koecher - NewsBreak

 The question came up recently in a conversation of whether or not there's a Mormon temple in Amarillo.
 After doing some digging, we had a couple of answers.
 No, there's no temple.
 But if you're looking for a place to worship as part of the Latter Day Saints, there's still options.

 The start of school all over the Texas Panhandle is in less than 2 weeks.
 What happens when kids don't have transportation to get to school?
 Most take the bus, so what happens when there's no one to drive the bus?.
-UPDATE: August 4, 2022, 1:47 pm.
-Borger ISD Administrators...
+It looks like the Borger Independent School District is...

 August is a Great Time in Amarillo to Clear the Shelters